 CAP® - Why Certify

-People are the Key to a Secure Organization
+People Are the Key to a Secure Organization

 Today’s utilization of technology does not ensure the safety of information assets for tomorrow.
 Instead, technology must be dutifully monitored and validated against changing security requirements triggered by emerging threats.

-Benefits of Certification to the Professional
+Benefits of the CAP for You

-- becomes a career differentiator,
+- Offers a career differentiator, with enhanced credibility and marketability

 Download the (ISC)² Global Information Security Workforce Study